Formula to Calculate GDP

-Below are the different expenditure, gross capital, export, import etc. which will helps to calculate GDP formula.
+Below are the different expenditures, gross capital, export, import, etc. which will helps to calculate GDP.

-Similarly, we have done the calculation of GDP Formula for Quarter 2 of 2018.
+Similarly, we have done the calculation of GDP for Quarter 2 of 2018.

 Here, first, the sum of expenditure is taken along with gross capital, change in stocks, valuables and discrepancies which are an export minus import.